How to boost immunity

 What sets it apart from other foods is the allicin compound, which gives it a distinctive scent.
 Scientifically, garlic has antiviral, fungicidal, and antibacterial properties.
 It is recommended to eat it in its raw form in order to assimilate its valuable constituents.
 In addition to these characteristics, garlic has other characteristics that make it an indispensable food on the menu.
 It helps in the detoxification or elimination of toxins, has antioxidant activity and anti-inflammatory properties.

 When eating garlic, take care not to overdo the quantity.
 This is especially true for people with sensitive stomachs to whom it can cause heartburn.

 Green leafy vegetables – brain food

-It is extremely important to include green leafy vegetables in the menus, which include chard, spinach, cabbage, leeks, kale, lettuces and more.
+It is extremely important to include green leafy vegetables in the menus, which include chard, spinach, cabbage, leeks, kale, lettuces, and more.
 In addition to being a fiber-rich vegetable.
 Green leafy vegetables are an important source of chlorophyll, fiber, and vitamins and minerals, including iron, vitamins B6 and B12, and folic acid.
-It is also important to bringing this group of foods.
+It is also important to bring this group of foods.
 Because it improves thinking skills, which is what folic acid is responsible for.

 So bring green to your daily consumption.